 1.B.1 The General Bacterial Porin (GBP) Family

 OMP porins are present in the outer membranes of Gram-negative bacteria, mitochondria and plastids.
 They catalyze the energy-independent facilitation of small (Mr of <1000 Da) molecules across the outer membranes of bacteria and organelles with variable degrees of selectivity.
 The structurally characterized members of this functional superfamily usually consist of homotrimeric proteins with subunits that are of 250-450 amino acyl residues in length.
 The high resolution three-dimensional structures of several of these proteins are known.
 These proteins include OmpC, OmpF and PhoP of E. coli.
 They form 16-stranded antiparallel β-barrel structures with all β-strands hydrogen-bonded to their nearest neighbors along the chain.
 Each trimer consists of three channels, each with the β-barrel perpendicular to the plane of the membrane.
 Polypeptide loops lining the inner barrel wall restrict the channel width, thereby defining the diffusion properties of the pore.
 Some porins are cation-selective, others are anion-selective and still others are selective for specific compounds (e.g., sugars, nucleotides, phosphate, pyrophosphate).
-Although homology cannot be established on the basis of sequence comparisons alone, three-dimensional structural analyses suggest that several of the families described under category 1.B are related (e.g., families 1.B.1, 1.B.3 and 1.B.7).
+Sequence comparisons and three-dimensional structural analyses suggest that many of the families described under category 1.B are related (see porin superfamilies in TCDB and (Reddy and Saier 2016).

 β-barrel membrane proteins perform a variety of functions, such as mediating non-specific, passive transport of ions and small molecules, selectively passing molecules like maltose and sucrose, and can form voltage dependent anion channels.
 Understanding the structural features of β-barrel membrane proteins and detecting them in genomic sequences are challenging tasks in structural and functional genomics.
 With the survey of experimentally known amino acid sequences and structures, the characteristic features of amino acid residues in β-barrel membrane proteins and novel parameters for understanding their folding and stability have been described by Gromiha and Suwa (2007).
 Statistical methods and machine learning techniques discriminate β-barrel membrane proteins from other folding types of globular and membrane proteins.
 Different methods including hydrophobicity profiles, rule based approach, amino acid properties, neural networks, hidden Markov models etc., predict membrane spanning segments of β-barrel membrane proteins.
 Discrimination techniques for detecting β-barrel membrane proteins in genomic sequences are discussed by Gromiha and Suwa (2007).